📅 Book an Appointment

 What does burnout look like?

 Burnout is both emotional and physical exhaustion caused by prolonged periods of stress.
-WHO describes it as “a syndrome conceptualized as resulting from chronic stress that has not been successfully managed”.
+WHO describes it as “a syndrome conceptualised as resulting from chronic stress that has not been successfully managed”.

 In the workplace, common contributors to burnout include: